asyncapi/training/VIDEO_2_SCRIPT.md

 N-Tiers architectures have at least 3 separate logical levels.
 Each layer has a specific functionality for which it is responsible and is located on different physical servers.
 A layer is deployed in a tier if more than one service or application is dependent on the functionality exposed by the layer.
 N-tier architecture is also known as multi-tier architecture.

-Benefits provided by this architecture:
+Let's discuss the benefits provided by this architecture:

 - **Availability**: applications can exploit the modular architecture using easily scalable components.